tecladocode/web_blog/README.md

 The blog requires MongoDB to be running without authentication enabled.

-Once this is running, execute the app and navigate to the endpoint (default: `http://127.0.0.1:4995/`).
+Once this is running, execute the app with `flask run` and navigate to the endpoint (default: `http://127.0.0.1:5000/`).

 The available endpoints are: